-This Hazelnut Honey Roasted Apple recipe is lovely for fall and perfect for a Thanksgiving dessert, in case you want to skip the pie this year.
-The hazelnut flavor and use of Green Dragon apples makes them stand out form all other honey roasted apples.
-More apples!
+Hazelnut Honey Roasted Apples are lovely for fall and perfect for a Thanksgiving dessert, in case you want to skip the pie this year.
+The hazelnut flavor and use of Green Dragon apples makes them stand out from all other honey roasted apples.

 What are Green Dragon Apples?

 Green Dragon apples hold a whole lot of goodness, and you'll quickly see why they're perfect for my honey roasted apples.